figaw/praqma.com/pages/we-do-atlassian.md

 AS A CERTIFIED ATLASSIAN EXPERT PARTNER we provide solutions and <br/> services that accelerate the benefits and usage of the Atlassian products.
 {: .caption}

-We offer consultancy, plugin development, training, support, and migration etc.
+We offer consultancy, plugin development, training, support, and migration etc. and we have many happy Atlassian customers - ask us for references!
 {: .highlight}

 <br/>